Apeder/CleaningData/README.md

 Notes:
 ======
-- Features are normalized and bounded within [-1,1].
+- Features are normalized and bounded within [-1,1]
+- When reading 'AverageMeasurementValuesbySubjectandActivity.txt', use header=TRUE to preserve column names.

 For more information about the original dataset contact: activityrecognition@smartlab.ws